sassoftware/python-swat/doc/source/loading-data.rst

 class to index into, it doesn't have to be done this way.
 In fact, there is a :class:`DBAPI` data message handler in the :mod:`swat.cas.datamsghandlers` module that takes a Python database connection that queries for the data that is returned by :meth:`getrow`.

+.. note:: Loading data from the client-side will be slower than loading data
+          files from the server.
+Client-side data loading is intended for smaller data sets.

 Server-Side Data Files and Sources